Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 ```
 >
 > ## Step 1
 > Script modification will need to be made based on your specific inputs.
-The current format of the algorithm varies slightly state by state, however the fundamental structure is generally similar.
+The current format of the algorithm varies slightly state by state, however the fundamental structure is very similar.
 Let's start with the inputs.
+>
+>